30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Elegant and formal

 This sophisticated look evokes a feeling of regal sophistication and dramatic elegance (worthy of the Oval Office).
+Use navy and gold in living rooms, dining rooms, or foyers for a statement tree.

 Hot Pink and Bright Green.